 1.5 It is expressly agreed that all Passengers and their luggage are carried subject to the Conditions of Carriage that follow, some of which limit or exclude liability.
 Any compensation payable for non-performance or improper performance of land, sea and air carriage services shall be limited in accordance with the international conventions which govern such services.

-1.6 For bookings made through an approved ABTA Travel Agent, the Agent holds any monies paid on behalf of the Company.
+1.6 For bookings made through an approved ABTA Travel Agent, the Agent may hold any monies paid on behalf of the Company.

 1.7 The Company reserves the right to cancel bookings and levy cancellation charges on the scale in section 8 below if balance payments are not received in full at least ninety days before departure or by return post/credit or debit card for bookings taken less than ninety days before departure.

-1.8 Travel insurance (where purchased through us or directly with a third party) does not form part of your contract with the Company or of any “package”.
+1.8 Travel insurance (directly with a third party) does not form part of your contract with the Company or of any “package”.

-1.9 All employees, agents, contractors, sub-contractors, suppliers and insurers of the Company shall be bound by these Fair Trading Conditions.
+1.9 All employees, agents, contractors, sub-contractors, suppliers and insurers of the Company shall be bound by these Terms and Conditions.

-1.10 These Fair Trading Conditions apply only to cruise packages booked directly with the Company and where the Company is acting as principal.
+1.10 These Terms and Conditions apply only to cruise packages booked directly with the Company and where the Company is acting as principal.

 1.13 No unaccompanied children under the age of sixteen (16) can be carried.
-No children under the age of twelve (12) will be carried unless part of a whole-boat charter and then they are the responsibility of their parents/guardians at all times.
+No children under the age of twelve (12) will be carried unless part of a whole-boat charter and then they are the responsibility of their parents/guardians always.
 No animals will be carried unless with prior permission.

 2 THE BOOKING PROCESS